Stabilizer information inequalities from phase space distributions: Gaussian States

 \begin{corollary} The R\'{e}nyi-2 entropy for Gaussian states satisfies all balanced information inequalities that are valid for multivariate normal distributions. \end{corollary}

 Interestingly, Gaussian states can violate the Ingleton inequality (as opposed to stabilizer states, cf.~Corollary \ref{stabilizer corollary}).
-Indeed, this is well-known for multivariate normal distributions, and it is readily verified that the counterexample presented in \cite{shadbakhthassibi11} is a physical covariance matrix of a Gaussian state (i.e., it satisfies the \emph{uncertainty relation} $\Sigma + i \Omega \geq 0$, where $\Omega$ is the symplectic matrix).
-The claim thus follows from Theorem~\ref{gaussian theorem}.
+Indeed, this is well-known for multivariate normal distributions, and it is readily verified that the counterexample presented in Ref.~\onlinecite{shadbakhthassibi11} is a physical covariance matrix (i.e., it satisfies the \emph{uncertainty relation} $\Sigma + i \Omega \geq 0$, where $\Omega$ is the symplectic matrix).
+Thus, by Theorem~\ref{gaussian theorem}, the corresponding Gaussian state violates the Ingleton inequality.